 You can also download a copy of the SDK framework directly, unzip the file, and import the framework into your project in Xcode.

 Select an ad format

 The Mobile Ads SDK is now imported and initialized, and you're ready to implement an ad.
 Ad Exchange offers a number of different ad formats, so you can choose the one that best fits your app's user experience.

 Banner ads are rectangular image or text ads that occupy a spot within an app's layout.
 They stay on screen while users are interacting with the app, and can refresh automatically after a certain period of time.
 If you're new to mobile advertising, they're a great place to start.

 Interstitials are full-screen ads that cover the interface of an app until closed by the user.
-They're best used at natural pauses in the flow of an app's execution, such as in between levels of a game or just after completing a task.
+They're best used at natural pauses in the flow of an app's execution, such as between levels of a game or just after a task is completed.

-Native is a component-based ad format that gives you the freedom to customize the way assets like headlines and calls to action are presented in their apps.
-By choosing fonts, colors, and other details for yourself, you can create natural, unobtrusive ad presentations that can add to a rich user experience.
+Native is a component-based ad format that gives you the freedom to customize the way assets such as headlines and calls to action are presented in your apps.
+By choosing fonts, colors, and other details yourself, you can create natural, unobtrusive ad presentations that can add to a rich user experience.

 Native is currently in a closed beta with a limited group of publishers.

 Rewarded video ads are full-screen video ads that users have the option of watching in their entirety in exchange for in-app rewards.